bigplans47/order-some-pizza/README.md

   Input Example (When it receives):Veggie(price of 9), Veggie(price of 9)
   Output Example (It should return): Your price is $18

-  Behavior 4 (our program should handle):
-  Input Example (When it receives):
-  Output Example
-  }_
+  Behavior 4 (our program should handle):After submitting a order asking user to add to order Input Example (When it receives):A submit of 1 pizza Output Example: It will show the order and a button below it to add to the order }_

 ## Known Bugs